Sugarbeet Yields That Beet Your Expectations

 Vegetative Growth

-The plant begins to develop more leaves, the root starts to expand and thicken.
-It’s important to maintain proper moisture levels, avoiding both water stress and water logging.
+The plant begins to develop more leaves, the taproot thickens.
+It’s important to maintain proper moisture levels, avoiding both water stress and water logging, and prevent drought stress.

 Common threats and diseases: Aphid infestation, fungal diseases (downy mildew, leaf spot), bacterial blight.